Historic center of Mexico City: Revitalization

 Starting in the early 2000s, the government has infused 500 million Mexican pesos (US$55 million) into the Historic Center Trust and entered into a partnership with the Fundación Centro Histórico, an organization established by Carlos Slim, to buy dozens of centuries-old buildings for rehabilitation.
 The significance of this effort was recognized when, in 2006, the Historic Center was included in the 2006 World Monuments Watch by the World Monuments Fund.
 Work began with the beautification of 34 blocks just north of the Zócalo, digging up the antiquated drainage system and improving water supply.
-An architect was put in charge of each of the thirteen main streets to restore the facades of more than 500 buildings.
+An architect was put in charge of each of the thirteen main streets to restore the façades of more than 500 buildings.
 The latest infrastructure projects of this type have focused on the southwest portions of the area, on República de El Salvador, Talavera, Correo Mayor, Mesones and Pino Suárez streets, mostly focusing on repaving and improving the outdated drainage systems.
 In the process, artifacts dating from as early as the pre-Hispanic period have been unearthed.

 All over the historic center, streets have been pedestrianized, buildings have been restored, and new museums opened.
 In the 1990s, after many years of controversy, protests and even riots, most street vendors were evicted to other parts of the city.
 The impetus to bring things back to the city center included the construction of the new mayoral residence just off the Zócalo.
 The government has buried electric and telephone cables in the area, and replaced old asphalt with paving stones.
 It has also installed nearly 100 security cameras to help with crime issues.
 This paved the way for the opening of upscale eateries, bars and fashionable stores.
 Also, young people are moving into downtown lofts.
 To attract more tourists, there are new red double-decker buses.

 As of 2004, investment in the city center has climbed to over 5 billion pesos or 438 million U.S. dollars.
 According to the Historic Center of Mexico City Trust, this has led to the creation of 15,000 jobs and property owners in the area are showing interest in improving on their investments here.
 It has also attracted outside investment into the area.